BSkura98/TimeTracker/README.md

 - Save timers in local storage

 To do list:
+* Save and display more detailed data regarding timers - in progress
 * Create API to save all the data
-* Save and display more detailed data regarding timers

 ## Status